Makay11/SeamlessRPC/lib/README.md

 ### <img src="icons/logos--vue.svg" alt="" height="18"> Vue

-SeamlessRPC provides a `useSubscription` helper function that makes it easier to handle subscriptions in [Vue](https://vuejs.org) applications.
+SeamlessRPC includes a `useSubscription` helper function that makes it easier to handle subscriptions in [Vue](https://vuejs.org) applications.
 The function takes an object with the following properties:

 - `source`: an async function that resolves with a [ReadableStream](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream)
 - `onData`: a callback function that will be called whenever new data is received